 Hand washing stations: MCF-Moose Lake installed hand washing stations in the facility.
 Four hand washing sinks were installed in the lobby entrance to the facility.
 All individuals are required to wash their hands when entering and exiting the facility.
 Additionally, 57 hand sanitation stations for the incarcerated population were placed throughout the facility.
 For the incarcerated individuals, restrooms and kitchenettes also have sinks to wash hands.
 All individuals (staff and incarcerated individuals) are encouraged to wash their hands frequently throughout the day.

-Screening: All staff are screened on a daily basis, including temperature testing, and are reviewed by staff if any questions are answered yes.
+Screening: All staff are screened on a daily basis and are reviewed by supervisors if any questions are answered yes.
 All staff are provided with protective masks and are required to wear them.
-The incarcerated population is also screened on a daily basis.

 Isolation Plans: MCF-Moose Lake has an isolation plan in place.
 Details include those incarcerated individuals displaying symptoms of COVID-19 and/or testing positive are being placed in an isolation area.
 While on isolation, incarcerated individuals have access to phones, mail, JPay tablets, canteen, linen, and medication/pill window, legal calls, showers, library, religious material, and other personal items.

 Phones: MCF-Moose Lake incarcerated individuals receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
 Phone banks are sanitized with germicidal by living unit workers.
 The number of times is dependent upon who the use is from, non-quarantine incarcerated individuals and those quarantined.
 Sanitization with Germ Guard Disinfectant is required after use of those on quarantine status.
 The areas are sanitized multiple times a day.
 In addition, shields have been installed between each phone station.